Boot Naked Linux

 QEMU lets you boot from just a kernel and a filesystem image on the command line.

 For now, rather than proper QEMU I’m using KVM to run a virtualized system.
 For full emulation, you can also run these examples with qemu-system-x86_64, or whatever the appropriate emulator is for your system.
+It’s slightly slower but otherwise works the same.

-But first we need a kernel, I’m just using the current kernel from my machine but the /boot/vmlinuz file is readable by root only so first we make a copy of it in our working directory and change its ownership:
+First we need a kernel, I’m just using the current kernel from my machine but the /boot/vmlinuz file is readable by root only so first we make a copy of it in our working directory and change its ownership:

 sudo cp /boot/vmlinuz .